 Our Faculty

 As a physician assistant resident in the Department of Emergency Medicine, you will have the opportunity to learn from, and work alongside, some of the brightest minds in medicine.
-Our physicians hold faculty appointments at the Joan and Stanford Weill Medical College of Cornell University, one of the top medical schools in the country.
+Our physicians hold faculty appointments at the Joan and Sanford Weill Medical College of Cornell University, one of the top medical schools in the country.
 Renowned for their accomplishments in education and research, our faculty, residents, PAs, and NPs sit on several national committees, publish numerous articles and chapters, and regularly present at national conferences.
 Many of our colleagues pursue special interests and subspecialty expertise, including global emergency medicine, toxicology, geriatric emergency medicine, wilderness medicine, administration & leadership, quality & patient safety, simulation & education, and disaster medicine.
 All of our physician assistant residents are invited to explore these areas and further diversify their experience.

 About Our Residency